thebrianbug/macro-notes/src/posts/link-case.md

 ## Price Potential

 1. It seems reasonable to assume that the total market value in Oracles such as Chainlink will become proportional to the value in cryptocurrencies as a whole.
 The current market appears to agree with that assessment as LINK is now a [top-10 crypto](https://coinpaprika.com/coin/link-chainlink/).
+2. It is possible that the value of LINK may be more closely tied to the size of transaction fees than market cap.
+Though this correlation currently exists, it is unknown if it will remain so.

 ## Major Risks

+1. The value of Oracles depends on the fundamental theses of both Bitcoin and Ethereum being realized, though not necessarily on those blockchains.
+Like all of crypto if Bitcoin suffered a major catastrophe the price would plummet, but even in this scenario the industry would address almost any conceivable roadblock.
+2. LINK's thesis is closely tied to the entire Decentralized Finance (DeFi) movement.
+If a major project in DeFi were to suffer an attack so fundamental as to question the feasibility of DeFi the price of LINK would almost certainly plummet.
+However, it is more likely that any conceivable attack would be eventually addressed and the market would recover.

 ## Additional Resources